Episode 300 - The 10 Greatest Byzantine Emperors

 Justinian was an immensely capable leader, and it is possible that eliminating the Goths and Vandals had long-term benefits for the Empire, but he left his successors with no room for manoeuvre, and distant lands they couldn't reach but had to defend for the sake of Roman honour.

-I would rank him below John Comninos, who is probably number 11 on this list, and then he'd be fighting it out with Basil I and others, and it all becomes quite complicated and arbitrary beyond that point.
+I would rank him below John Comni Nos, who is probably number 11 on this list, and then he'd be fighting it out with Basil I and others, and it all becomes quite complicated and arbitrary beyond that point.

-My list will of course look different to almost any other out there because of the scope of this podcast.
+My list will, of course, look different to almost any other out there because of the scope of this podcast.

-Which is good, I think, because how can you judge someone who founded Constantinople against men born into its secure secure embrace?
+By beginning in 476 AD rather than 330, there is no room for Constantine or Theodosius on this list, which is good, I think, because how can you judge someone who founded Constantinople against men born into its secure embrace?

 My list has the virtue of cutting out anyone who had to govern part of the Western Empire, or consider its defence to be their responsibility, which I think helps a little with points of comparison.

+And this is where the big reveal comes in.
 My list also has an end point, and that end point is 1204 AD.

 So if you were thinking, hey, what about John Vitats?